RishabhBajaj25/PACE_3DGS_Alignment/README.md

    Import these point clouds into [CloudCompare](https://github.com/CloudCompare/CloudCompare/tree/master).

 5. **Manual Alignment:**
-   Perform alignment of the 2 point clouds (either from 3DGS or R2Gaussian) manually in CloudCompare.
+   Perform alignment of the 2 point clouds (either from 3DGS or R2Gaussian) manually in CloudCompare [click here for more information on alignment](https://www.cloudcompare.org/doc/wiki/index.php/Alignment_and_Registration).

 6. **Save Alignment Results:**
    Save the results of the alignment from the CloudCompare console.